hm-lang/core/proposals/intro.md

 # modules

-TODO: find a better syntax for importing a module.  `math.sqrt` isn't good
+TODO: find a better syntax for importing a module.  `math sqrt` isn't good

 # standard container classes (and helpers)